Oregon Airbnb Laws and Regulations Across the State

 • Health and Food Services: Short-term rentals offering food services must secure a food service license from the Oregon Department of Human Services.
 If you provide liquor at your property, insurance professionals advise that you have liquor liability included in your policy.

-• Special Events Disallowed: Special events such as weddings, corporate functions, or large gatherings, during transient rental periods are not permitted.
+• Special Events Disallowed: Special events such as weddings, corporate functions, or large gatherings, during transient rental periods, are not permitted.

 • Safety Requirements: Short-term rental operators must complete a safety checklist before obtaining a license.
 Properties must have smoke detectors, fire alarms, and comply with all building safety codes.